smolblog/policies/README.md

-# policies
+# Smolblog Policies

 Policies and terms for Smolblog and its related services.
+Stored here to track changes in public.